|

 Review

-to be wholly believable, and it would be a valid point to claim
+Although Aaron Sorkin's dialogues are a little too quippy to be wholly believable, and it would be a valid point to claim

-that the life of Steve Jobs already has been more than fully covered
+that the life of Steve Jobs has already been more than fully covered

 on film, Danny Boyle's skilful direction and the elegant, almost